MingSun-Tse/smilelogging/README.md

 Every result is uniquely binded with an `ExpID`, corresponding to a unique experiment folder.
 In that folder, `CodeID` and `arguments` are saved.
 So ideally, as long as we know the `ExpID`, we should be able to rerun the experiment under the same condition.

-These steps are pretty simple, but if you write them over and over again in each project, it can still be quite annoying.
+These steps are pretty simple, but if you implement them over and over again in each project, it can still be quite annoying.
 This package is meant to **save you with basically 3~4 lines of code change**.

 ## Usage